blizzardzheng/android_dianming/README.md

 # android_dianming

+# brief introduction
-use tomcat (structs) to creat an QR code ,then the it can record the good things
+use tomcat (structs) to creat an QR code ,then the it can record the roll